noranta4/Supervised-Morphological-Segmentation/README.md

 University project • 2016 - Natural Language Processing - MSc in Computer Science, I year

-The source code is is accompanied by a report of the performed experiments (`report.pdf`), the original article can be found [here](http://www.aclweb.org/anthology/W13-3504).
+The source code is is accompanied by a report (`report.pdf`), I strongly suggest you read it to understand the solution code.
+The original article can be found [here](http://www.aclweb.org/anthology/W13-3504).

 ## Article abstract